gnikyt/guts/README.md

 ## Documentation

+### Guides

+See `doc/extra` folder of this repository.

+### Code

-YARD is used for documentation.
+YARD is used for documentation generation of the code itself.
 You may run `bundle exec yardoc` in this repository and then open `doc/index.html` to view.

 ## Commands